Dublin house prices now falling for first time in seven years

 This is the first time prices in Dublin have fallen on an annual basis since October 2012.

-Nationally residential property prices rose by 2.3 per cent on annual basis in July, which was marginally higher than the previous month, but well down on the 12 per cent recorded this time last year.
+Nationally residential property prices rose by 2.3 per cent in the 12 months to July, which was marginally higher than the previous month, but well down on the 12 per cent recorded this time last year.

 The latest figures show the typical cost or median price of a home nationally was €255,000 and €366,000 in Dublin.
 Within the Dublin region, Dún Laoghaire-Rathdown had the highest median price (€530,000), while Fingal had the lowest (€337,000).